 Within all degree programs, actions were taken to improve study success, which resulted in a bachelor’s success rate of 77%, exceeding BUas’ strategic ambition of 75%.
 The drop-out rate in the propedeutic phase dropped to 19,5%, exceeding BUas’ ambition of 26%, though this was heavily influenced by the decision to postpone the binding study advice.

 Traditionally, internationalisation has been hardwired into the DNA of our organisation.
 BUas now has more

 international students than ever (1466), which is 20,9% of our student population.
 14,9% of our teaching staff is of international origin.
 However, the number of BUas students travelling abroad to participate in an exchange or placement has reduced sharply, as countries across the world closed their borders and travel restrictions became the norm.

-Knowledge development and connect to industry
+Knowledge development and connect to industry and social institutions

-Professionalisation and operational excellence BUas’ professionalisation efforts concentrated on digitising its education.
+BUas’ professionalisation efforts concentrated on digitising its education.
 Lecturers professionalised in using digital tools and digital didactics so as to be able to offer high-quality online education.
 Efforts towards improving out staff’s English proficiency also continued.
-Other elements within our professionalisation program were the new role of the lecturer in a learning community, didactics training, BKE (basic examiner qualification) and SKE (senior examiner qualification).
-For all people in management or leadership roles, a training course was organised with a focus on distance leadership during lockdowns.
+Other elements within our professionalisation program were include the new role of the lecturer in learning communities, didactics training, and the BKE (basic qualification 4 for examiners) and SKE (senior qualification for examiners).
+For all staff in management or leadership roles, a training course was organised with a focus on distance leadership during lockdowns.